genuinetools/audit/README.md

 [![Travis CI](https://travis-ci.org/jfrazelle/audit.svg?branch=master)](https://travis-ci.org/jfrazelle/audit)

-For checking what collaborators, hooks, and deploy keys you have added on all your GitHub repositorys.
+For checking what collaborators, hooks, and deploy keys you have added on all your GitHub repositories.
 Because nobody has enough RAM in their brain to remember this stuff for 100+ repos.

 ## Usage